1st commercial flight in years takes off from Yemen's Sanaa | Business

 A Houthi spokesman did not respond to repeated requests for comment.

-The truce also included allowing 18 vessels carrying fuel into the Red Sea port of Hodeida, which is controlled by the Houthis, over two months.
+Yemen's embassy in the U.S. said the government has met “all its obligations” under the U.N.-brokered truce.
+In a tweet, it urged the international community to pressure the Houthis to “honor theirs and end the suffering of people in (hashtag) Taiz.”
+The truce also included allowing 18 vessels carrying fuel into the Red Sea port of Hodeida, which is controlled by the Houthis, over a two-month period.

-The cease-fire came amid concerted international and regional efforts to find a settlement to the conflict that has devastated the Arab world's poorest country and pushed it to the brink of famine.

 Despite daily violations reported by both sides, major ground and air clashes have subsided and the rebels have stopped their cross-border attacks on Saudi Arabia and the United Arab Emirates, another pillar of the anti-Houthi coalition.